frontendfolks/frontendfolks.github.io/_posts/2016-01-02-Design-principles-of-a-product.md

 #####Irreducible Simplicity

 You’ve created a product to meet a need.
 (If this isn’t true, then stop reading this and first build something helpful.)
-Now ask yourself, “Does my product have extraneous features that diminish the experience and satisfaction it provides?”
+Now ask yourself, “Does my product have excellent features that diminish the experience and satisfaction it provides?”

 > "Deciding what not to do is as important as deciding what to do." - Steve Jobs